42wim/matterstuff/mattertee/README.md

          Post input values to specified channel or user.
   -i string
         This url is used as icon for posting.
+  -l string
+        Specify the language used for syntax highlighting (ruby/python/...).
   -m string
         Mattermost incoming webhooks URL.
   -n    Post input values without buffering.